James7168/Quantitative-Backtesting-and-Risk-Reporting-Engine/Quantitative Backtesting and Risk Reporting Engine/quantitative_backtester/README.md

 It loads OHLCV data from CSV, generates trading signals, converts signals into orders, simulates fills with slippage/fees, updates a portfolio, and exports performance metrics + run artifacts.

-This project is designed as an educational but production-inspired codebase: strong domain modelling, explicit timelines, and tests across core modules.
+This project is designed with production-inspired seperation of concerns, strong domain modelling, explicit timelines, and tests across core modules.

 ---